zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 For more information, see the Medium blog post [Zowe client certificate authentication](https://medium.com/zowe/zowe-client-certificate-authentication-5f1c7d4d579).
 :::

-## Configure your z/OS system to support client certificate authentication for specific user
+## Configure your z/OS system to support client certificate authentication for a specific user

-1. Register the client certificate with the user ID in your ESM.
+Register the client certificate with the user ID in your ESM.
 The following commands apply to both the internal API ML mapper and ZSS.

   **Example command in RACF:**